+Where ѱs0 is the surface potential at the source end of the channel (x=0) and

+ѱsL is the surface potential at the drain end of the channel (x=L).

-ѱs0ѱsLEvaluating ѱs0 and ѱsL
+Evaluating ѱs0 and ѱsL

 From the previous equation of Gate-body voltage from the 3-terminal MOS, we can get the value of ѱs0 at the source end and the value of ѱsL at the drain end.
 The equations are given below:-